 Vibrato, a hallmark of many other music styles, is used minimally.
 Wide, obvious vibrato tends to hamper the chord "lock and ring" and the expanded sound characteristic of barbershop harmony.

-Women of all backgrounds and skill levels can learn to sing barbershop and become chorus members.
+Singers of all backgrounds and skill levels can learn to sing barbershop and become chorus members.
 It's the coming together of unique voices, talents and experiences that creates the space for an exciting ensemble.

 BASIC SINGING REQUIREMENTS